Botrytis (fungus)

 Botrytis is a genus of anamorphic fungi in the family Sclerotiniaceae.
 Botrytis (also known as grey mold) belongs to the group hyphomycetes and has about 30 different species.
 It is a plant parasite as well as saprophytes on both agricultural and forest trees.
 It produces stout, dark, branching conidiophores that bear clusters of paler conidia (grey in mass) on denticles from apical ampullae.
 It is a common outdoor fungus and can be detected in spore trap samples.
 The fungus is often found growing on indoor plants.
 Although no mycotoxin has been reported from this fungus, it may cause hay fever, asthma and keratomycosis.
 The most common species is B. cinerea, which is a plant pathogen causing gray mould on a very broad range of hosts including some common ornamental plants, such as geranium, begonia, rose, lily, dogwood, rhododendron, dahlia, magnolia, camellia and fruits and produce.
+When this family of fungus infests grapes, it is responsible for the Noble Rot or "botrytized" flavour effect that is considered favourable in winemaking.
 This fungus is mainly of outdoor origin, although it may be from growth on fruits or flowers brought in from outdoors.
 Some houseplants can be infected by this fungus, such as cyclamen, poinsettia, chrysanthemum, and gerbera.
 Other species of Botrytis may be present, such as B. peoniae on peonies, B. squamosa on onion, and B. tulipae on tulips.
 These species of Botrytis share some common characteristics in pathology and ecology.

 The generic name Botrytis is derived from the Greek bótrys ("cluster of", "grapes") and the Latin suffix -itis ("like").